Skip to main content

 docker build -t parameterized-app:1.0 --build-arg NODE_VERSION=16 .

-Here, NODE_VERSION is set to 16, overriding the default value (14) specified in the Dockerfile.
+NODE_VERSION is set to 16 for this build, overriding the default 14 in the Dockerfile.

 docker run -p 8080:8080 -e APP_MODE=development parameterized-app:1.0

-Here, APP_MODE is set to development, overriding the default value (production).
+APP_MODE is set to development, overriding the default production baked into the image.

 mkdir 03_01_parameterized-dockerfile